Cassandra Nelson

 Bio

 In addition to her writing, Dr. Nelson has extensive editorial experience.
 Her work as a scholarly editor includes an edition of Samuel Beckett’s More Pricks than Kicks (1934) for Faber and Faber in 2010.
 She is currently at work on a collection of short stories by Betty Wahl, which is under contract with Catholic University of America Press as part of their Catholic Women Writers series.
-In addition, she serves as the editor of Metaxy, a monthly newsletter on moral ecology and character education published the Moral Ecology Trust.

 From 2015 to 2018, she taught literature and composition at the United States Military Academy, where she developed a profound interest in effective and inspiring writing pedagogy for first-year undergraduates, virtue ethics, and character education.